ArdisFoxx/ardisfoxxs-drakkenheim/README.md

 ---------------

 Note that this module relies on certain premium Drakkenheim content from Ghostfire Gaming and 3rd party content from Epic Isometric to fully function.
-Email me at ardisfoxxart@gmail.com with your purchase receipt of the Drakkenheim PDF and the Epic Isometric Patreon and I can supply you with a MEGA folder containing the repackaged files for use with this Foundry module.
+Email me at ardisfoxxart@gmail.com with your purchase receipt of the Drakkenheim PDF and the Epic Isometric Patreon and I can supply you with a MEGA folder containing the additional assets required for this Foundry module.

 For full functionality I also recommend picking up the Simple Quest and Macro Wheel modules from TheRipper93's Patreon - just subscribe for a month then download the modules you want and cancel your sub if you don't want to continue supporting.
 I promise that those modules are worth it.